-The Edmonton Industrial Portfolio is comprised of 4 properties totaling 186,937 square feet of GLA (93,469 square feet represents the Trust's pro rata interest).
+The Edmonton Industrial Portfolio is comprised of 7 properties totaling 489,844 sq. ft.
+(244,922 sq. ft. represents the Trust's pro rata interest).
 The Edmonton Industrial Portfolio has in excess of 20 tenants.
 50% of the Edmonton Industrial Portfolio is owned by the Trust, while the remaining 50% is owned by a private syndicate group.
 The Edmonton Industrial Portfolio is in very close proximity to the industrial hub in Edmonton.
-As of December 31, 2021, the Edmonton Industrial Portfolio was 93.0% occupied.
+As of December 31, 2022, the Edmonton Industrial Portfolio was 86.5% occupied.